marcoalopez/GrainSizeTools/DOCS/getting_started.md

 More info here: https://docs.spyder-ide.org/variableexplorer.html

-## Importing (tabular) data with Pandas (Spyder and Jupyter lab)
+## Importing tabular data using the console (Spyder and Jupyter lab)

 An alternative option is to import the data using the console.
-For this, [Pandas](https://pandas.pydata.org/about/index.html) is the de facto standard Python library for data analysis and manipulation of table-like datasets (csv, excel or txt files among others).
+For this, [Pandas](https://pandas.pydata.org/about/index.html) is the de facto standard Python library for data analysis and manipulation of table-like datasets (CSV, excel or text files among others).
 The library includes several tools for reading files and handling of missing data and when running the GrainSizeTools script pandas is imported as ```pd``` for its general use.

 All Pandas methods to read data are all named ```pd.read_*``` where * is the file type.
 For example: